Jalopy Theatre logo

 Intermediate Mandolin - An Eight-Week Group Classes with Steve Burke

-with Steve Burke Wednesdays at 8:00pm: 4/30, 5/7, 5/14, 5/21, 5/28, 6/4, 6/11, 6/18 Intermediate Mandolin is for someone with a basic grasp of the instrument but wants to dive deeper.
+with Steve Burke Wednesdays at 8:15 pm: 4/30, 5/14, 5/21, 5/28, 6/4, 6/11, 6/18, 6/25 *please note updates to original schedule: class begins at 8:15 pm. no class on 5/7, and an additional class on 6/25 Intermediate Mandolin is for someone with a basic grasp of the instrument but wants to dive deeper.
 We’ll cover more chord shapes, basic theory and how it applies to mandolin and look deeper into musical styles.
 Students should expect to be introduced to scales, arpeggios and how they fit into chords.
 By the end of eight weeks you should be comfortable playing progressions in a variety of keys and have expanded your ear to begin improvising.
 To learn more about Steve, please visit Steveburke.me or Instagram.com/steveburk3. *For financial aid and payment plans contact Lynette at Lynette@jalopytheatre.org This ticket is a revocable license and may be taken up and admission refused upon refunding the purchase price appearing hereon and is grounds for seizure and cancellation without compensation.
 Holder of this ticket (“Holder”) voluntarily assumes all risks and danger incidental to the event for which this ticket is issued whether occurring prior to, during, or after same, including, but not limited to, contracting, and/or spreading the COVID-19 virus, and agrees that the organization, venue, presenter, agents, participants, or players are not responsible or liable for any injuries, sickness, or death resulting from such causes.
 Holder acknowledges that the COVID-19 pandemic remains a threat to individual and public health, COVID-19 is a highly contagious disease transmitted through human contact and respiratory droplets (including through the air and via common surfaces) and it is possible that Holder may contract COVID-19 while at the event for which this ticket is issued.
 Holder agrees by use of this ticket not to transmit or aid in transmitting any description, account, picture, or reproduction of the event to which this ticket is issued.
 Breach of the foregoing will automatically terminate this license.
 Holder agrees that the license comprised by this ticket may be removed and Holder may be ejected from the event for which this ticket is issued in the event that Holder violates any law, ordinance, or venue regulation.
 Holder grants permission to the organization sponsoring the event for which this ticket is issued to utilize Holder’s image or likeness in connection with any video or other transmission or reproduction of the event to which this ticket relates.

 May 01, 2025